Become a grand challenge scholar

 Become a Grand Challenge Scholar

-Current Fulton Engineering sophomores, juniors, and seniors are welcome to apply into the program by filling out the online application.
-To be eligible to apply, students must be current Engineering students with 12 credits earned at ASU and a GPA of at least 3.0.
+Incoming Freshmen and Current Fulton Engineering sophomores, juniors, and seniors are welcome to apply into the program by filling out the appropriate online application.